misterkedan/vesuna/README.md

 From 6,561 / 43,046,721
 To 279,841 / 78,310,985,281

-## Use without seeding
+## Use without autoseeding

-If you don't wanna change the current seed, just generate a random string for another use, you can use one of the following:
+If you don't wanna change the current seed, and just want a random string for another use, you can use one of the following:

 ```javascript
 vesuna.codename();